sector-f/admiral/README.md

 #### path

 `path` is the only required entry for a script.
-This will normally be a string, such as `path = "mpd.sh"` or maybe `path = "echo 'Hello, world!'".
-If a `path` is relative, it is relative to `admiral.d` (or the directory containing the configuration file, if `-c` was used).
+The specified command is executed by a shell running in the same directory as the `admiral.toml`.
+So, `path = "./mpd.sh"` will run the `mpd.sh` in the same directory as the `admiral.toml`, and `path = "echo 'Hello, world!'"` will output "Hello, world!" using your shell.
+Note that the shell is determined via the `$SHELL` environment variable.

+#### shell

+`shell` is an optional variable that specifies an alternate shell to execute commands with.
+The default shell is your `$SHELL` environment variable.
+Using an alternate shell may be useful if you wish to leverage features of a specific shell for a certain command.
+An example use is `shell = "/usr/bin/fish"`.

 #### reload